World of Wong Kar Wai

 The films on this set are presented in altered ways, from slight to extreme, and one of its short-comings is that in most cases previous versions of the films have not been included, which has been an especially touchy subject when it comes to Fallen Angels.
 I figure this is Wong deciding this is how he wants the film to be and wants to nullify his previous versions ala George Lucas.
 Yet oddly this disc ends up presenting an alternate version of Days of Being Wild, one that’s apparently rare and has never appeared on video before.

 The reasons for this edit’s existence is not clearly explained in the notes for this feature, but the other extras on the disc explain that a sequel was planned for the film during the initial development phase only to have it cancelled during production.
-Though I’m not sure why it still exists if the planned sequel was scrapped, this alternate edit was supposed to lead in to that sequel.
+Though I’m not sure why it still exists if the planned sequel was scrapped, this alternate edit was supposed to lead in to that sequel (though it should be noted that In the Mood for Love is sort of a sequel in that it features a couple of the same characters).
 Taken from a theatrical print with burned in subtitles (and in very rough shape), the edit isn’t a severe re-edit and plays out mostly the same as the main edit found on the disc, the differences being more obvious during the opening and closing of the film.
 The opening actually references the closing of the film before getting to Maggie Cheung’s introduction (which is edited a little differently), and the climax, after the confrontation at the train station, is edited in a very different manner, even using shots/scenes not in the version included in the final edit, with one character receiving a completely different send-off, I suspect to prepare for the planned sequel.
 The rest of the film has some slightly different edits, a few shots running a little shorter (like the follow-up around one character attempting to visit their birth mother), and some different/altered music cues, but ultimately it’s not too different.

 While I appreciate the inclusion (especially if this edit is rare) it is, ultimately, a bizarre one since Wong doesn’t include any alternate versions for the other films in the set, and it’s not one I see anybody ever coming back to, which may be the point.
 It’s really just a curiosity in the end.